 If you can physically access your victim’s computer like in case you want to monitor your home computer to spy on your spouse or kids, then you can get yourself a hardware-based keylogger.
-It’s a USB device which can be quickly inserted in between the keyboard and the computer to capture all the data entered by the victim.
+It’s a USB device that can be quickly inserted between the keyboard and the computer to capture all the data entered by the victim.

 The hardware which is displayed above is a PS2 keyboard compatible keyboard.
 However, these days we mostly use USB keyboards in our homes or offices.
 With advancements, we now have an inbuilt WiFi technology in these hardware keyloggers which enables it to communicate with its owner for an exchange of logged data.

 With an inbuilt WiFi chip, you can now easily pick up the information containing passwords, credit card details, or anything that is typed on the keyboard over the air.
 If desired, the keylogger can be moved to another computer to retrieve the data.
 If you are looking for an older version (PS2 keyboard compatibility), read the best hardware keyloggers.

 - Never install any Software patch or any Keygen, unless you download it from a legit site.